Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process

-Additionally, for those interested in diving deeper into specific mathematical concepts, an addendum is provided in \Cref{s:addendum}.
+For those interested in diving deeper into specific mathematical concepts, an addendum is provided in \Cref{s:addendum}.
+It has basic information about a variety of things and is intended to fill any gaps not explicitly elaborated upon in the main text.
 Lastly, \Cref{s:references} lists all references used in the formulation of this paper along with other details and information.